Khangtran94/Mobile_Games_AB_Testing_with_Cookie_Cats/README.md

 ## Business goals

-Conduct an A/B test in Cookie Cats to determine the optimal placement of gates and its impact on player retention.
+Conduct an A/B test in Cookie Cats, evaluating the optimal placement of encounter gates (forcing wait times or in-app purchases) and their impact on player retention.

 ### Methods Used:
 * Hypothesis Testing